 Use Multifactor Authentication

-Most online services involving sensitive personal information (like bank accounts and personal emails) offer two-step authentication as an option.
+Most online services involving sensitive personal information (like bank accounts and personal emails) offer two-step, or multifactor authentication (MFA) as an option.
 Typically, before accessing your account from a new device, you are required to enter a code sent to the phone number your service provider has on record.
 While this process can sometimes seem time-consuming, it can be an effective deterrent to a criminal attempting to hack your account.

 Use Different Passwords For Different Accounts